 Step 6: Track and sustain

-A dopamine detox isn’t a weekend event.
-It’s a daily practice over months.
+A porn-focused dopamine detox is a daily practice over months.

-Use whatever tracking method works for you (a journal, an app, a structured recovery program) to maintain awareness and momentum.
-The people who sustain recovery are the ones who build systems, not the ones who rely on willpower.
+Use whatever tracking method works for you (a journal, an app, or structured recovery tools) to maintain awareness and momentum.
+Recovery is easier to sustain when a system carries some of the load that willpower cannot carry alone.

 Why most dopamine detoxes fail for porn users

-The standard dopamine detox advice (“put your phone away for a day, sit in nature, journal”) works fine for general overstimulation.
-It doesn’t work for porn, and here’s why:
+The standard dopamine detox advice ("put your phone away for a day, sit in nature, journal") can help general overstimulation.
+Porn recovery usually needs more targeted changes for several reasons:

-It doesn’t address the sexual reward pathway.
+It misses the sexual reward pathway.
 Porn activates the sexual arousal system, which is one of the most powerful reward circuits in the brain.
-Cutting social media for a day does nothing to address sexual conditioning.
+Cutting social media for a day leaves sexual conditioning untouched.

-It doesn’t change the environment.
-You put your phone away for Saturday, then Sunday morning it’s right there.
+The environment stays the same.
+You put your phone away for Saturday, then Sunday morning it's right there.
 If the access is the same, the pattern will resume.

-It doesn’t replace the reward.
-Eliminating stimulation without building new sources of engagement leaves a vacuum.
-Vacuums get filled, usually by the thing you were trying to quit.
+The replacement reward is missing.
+Eliminating stimulation without building new sources of engagement leaves a gap that is often filled by the same pattern you were trying to quit.

 A real dopamine detox for porn recovery is longer, more targeted, and more structured than anything you'll find in a 10-minute YouTube video.

-The most useful way to think about a dopamine detox for porn recovery isn’t as a challenge or a fast.
-It’s a framework for daily living.
+The most useful way to think about a dopamine detox for porn recovery is as a framework for daily living.

-That’s what ResetHive does.
-It takes the neuroscience of dopamine recovery and turns it into a daily structure: journaling urges, tracking triggers, building accountability, and progressing through phases that match your brain’s actual rewiring timeline.
+The practical version is a daily structure: journaling urges, tracking triggers, building accountability, and progressing through phases that match your brain's rewiring timeline.